moh682/JavaScript-Hand-In-1/README.md

 ##### TypeScript

-Now that we have talked about some the features given to us by ES6(es2015) and ES7. some features are not supported in some platforms.
-This mean the features are not compatible in some platforms, alleviating programmers performance.
+Now that we have talked about some the features given to us by ES6(es2015) and ES7. some features are not supported in some browsers.
+This mean the features are not compatible in some browsers, alleviating programmers performance.
+There are also moment when the program you are building need a strict typed language and don't want to learn a new language.

+TypeScript solves all of the above.

+* A free open source language, developed and maintained by Microsoft.
+It is a strict superset of JavaScript, and adds optional static typing and many of the features from es2015 and es2016.
+* Can be used in all browsers when compiled into ES5.
+* Can be used with NodeJS with a typescript compiler, which would be node.js or git.
+* Can be used in both Angular and React.

 ### Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.##